nosarthur/nosarthur.github.io/_drafts/tree.md

 For example, if our dataset is two balls in an urn, one black one red, then the bootstrap sample could be (black, black), (black, red) or (red, red).
 Thus if we compare the bootstrap dataset to the original dataset, some data points would be excluded and some would have several copies.
-Now if we run an unstable classifier on the bootstrap dataset, we are almost guaranteed to get a somewhat different model: more uncorrelated to the original one if the classifier is more unstable.
+If we run an unstable classifier on the bootstrap dataset, we are almost guaranteed to get a somewhat different model: more uncorrelated to the original one if the classifier is more unstable.